BLSQ/dhis2-taskr/doc/user-manual.md

 XLSX will be parsed by [xlsx-populate](https://github.com/dtjohnson/xlsx-populate#usage), the recipe can also produce xlsx.

-## 5. Sometimes we need GIS power
+## 5. Sometimes we need JS or GIS super power

+In js some trivial function are not in the language, to avoid coding your own function each time in all your recipes [lodash](https://lodash.com/docs) is available in the recipe code

-Let's you are working on project setting up a health facility registry.
+Let's say you are working on project setting up a health facility registry.
 You received data from a partner and need to integrate it with our existing facilities.

 You might want to find nearest healthcenter, or the parents orgunits that contains that point.
 That's why https://turfjs.org/ is integrated in the taskr.